 Espen Barth Eide, President of the Assembly (and Norwegian Minister for Climate and Environment)

 Plastic pollution has increased tenfold since 1950, reaching two million tons in 1950 and 348 million tons in 2017, according to the United Nations Environment Program (UNEP).
-It is expected to expand twice by 2040.
+It is expected to expand twofold by 2040.

-The UN agency said that plastic pollution adds to the "triple planetary crisis": climate change, loss of nature e pollution.
+The UN agency said plastic pollution adds to the “triple planetary crisis”: climate change, loss of nature e pollution.

 Burning plastic contributes to air pollution, while using plastic indoors can cause serious health problems such as cancer.